yatesco/seafile-docs/deploy_pro/using_ldap_pro.md

 Meaning of each option:

 - **ENABLE_USER_SYNC**: set to "true" if you want to enable ldap user synchronization
+- **DEACTIVE_USER_IF_NOTFOUND**: set to "true" if you want to deactivate a user when he/she was deleted in LDAP server.
 - **SYNC_INTERVAL**: The synchronization interval.
 Unit is minutes.
 Defaults to 60 minutes.
 - **USER_OBJECT_CLASS**: This is the name of the class used to search for user objects.
 In OpenLDAP, you can use "userOfNames".
 The default value is "person".
 - **ENABLE_EXTRA_USER_INFO_SYNC**: Enable synchronization of additional user information, including user's full name, department, and Windows/Unix login name, etc.